786mrnoor/web-development-notes/js/advanced/event-handling.md

 ## **What is Event Bubbling?**

-When an event happens on an element, it **bubbles up** (propagates) to its parent, then grandparent and so on until it reaches the `window` object.
+In bubbling phase, event handleres are called first on the target element, then on its parent and so on until it reaches the `window` object.

 ---